-Figure 1.1.c.10 on the next page shows Nebraska's college continuation rates for male and female graduates of the state's public high schools in 2009-2010 compared to estimates of the college continuation rates for male and female students who graduated from all high schools in the United States in 2010.
+Figure 1.1.c.10 on the next page shows Nebraska's college continuation rates for male and female graduates of the state's public high schools in 2010-2011 compared to estimates of the college continuation rates for male and female students who graduated from all high schools in the United States in 2011.

-The national estimates shown in Figure 1.1.c.10 are based on data obtained from a supplement to the October 2009 Current Population Survey (CPS).
+The national estimates shown in Figure 1.1.c.10 are based on data obtained from a supplement to the October 2011 Current Population Survey (CPS).
 The CPS is a monthly survey of about 60,000 households that provides information about the labor force, employment, and unemployment in the United States.
 Each October, a supplement to the CPS gathers more detailed information about school or college enrollment.

-The U.S. Census Bureau conducts the CPS for the Bureau of Labor Statistics (BLS) in the U.S. Department of Labor.
+The U.S. Census Bureau conducts the October CPS supplement for the Bureau of Labor Statistics (BLS) in the U.S. Department of Labor.
 The annual BLS report on college enrollment and work activity of high school graduates is the only available source for estimated national college continuation rates by gender and race/ethnicity.
-The latest BLS report, released in April 2011, provides estimates of the college continuation rates of students who graduated from high school during the period from January through October 2010.
+The latest BLS report, released in

+April 2012, provides estimates of the college continuation rates of students who graduated from high school during the period from January through October 2011.

-- Figure 1.1.c.10 below shows the estimated overall college-going rate of 71.9% for Nebraska public high school students compared to the estimated rate of 68.1% for the United States. - The estimated college continuation rate for females is 75.2% for Nebraska high school graduates compared to an estimated national rate of 74.0%. - For males, the estimated college-going rate is 68.5% for Nebraska and 62.8% nationally.
+- Figure 1.1.c.10 below shows the estimated overall college-going rate of 71.2% for Nebraska public high school students compared to the estimated rate of 68.3% for the United States. - The estimated college continuation rate for females is 74.9% for Nebraska high school graduates compared to an estimated national rate of 72.3%. - For males, the estimated college-going rate is 67.5% for Nebraska and 64.6% nationally.

-The national estimates shown in Figure 1.1.c.10 did not include 2010 high school graduates who started after the Current Population Survey (CPS) was conducted in October 2010.
+The national estimates shown in Figure 1.1.c.10 did not include 2011 high school graduates who started college after the Current Population Survey (CPS) was conducted in October 2011.
 Also, since these estimates are based on data collected through the CPS, these statistics are subject to both sampling and non-sampling errors.
-As a result of these errors, the nation's college-going rates for male and female high school graduates in the class of 2010 actually may be higher or lower than those reported in Figure 1.1.c.10.
+As a result of these errors, the nation's college-going rates for male and female high school graduates in the class of 2011 actually may be higher or lower than those reported in Figure 1.1.c.10.
 Nevertheless, it is safe to assume that the national rates shown below are good estimates.